zero-to-mastery/Animation-Nation/README.md

 ## 🌟 Why Contribute?

 - **Gain GitHub experience** by contributing to open-source repositories.
-- **Join a supportive community** where you can share your creativity and get feedback in our Discord.
+- **Join a supportive community** where you can share your creativity and get feedbacks in our Discord.
 - **Enhance your skills** in HTML and CSS while learning GitHub workflows.

 ## 🎯 Objective Overview

 Create an animation using CSS and HTML only (no JavaScript, no SVG).
 A [CSS animation](https://developer.mozilla.org/fr/docs/Web/CSS/animation) refers to the css rule `animation`.

 The purpose is to display a creative and looping animation